ucam-department-of-psychiatry/camcops/docs/source/administrator/server_troubleshooting.rst

 sensitivity, you want the ordering A–Z then ÅÄÖ, and you want a to be considered equal to A, å to be considered equal to Å, and so on.

-Background: MySQL’s support for character sets and collations
+Background: MySQL's support for character sets and collations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now, to add to the difficulty, MySQL supports multiple different levels at which